jveitchmichaelis/deeplabel/README.md

 #### License

 This code is MIT licensed - feel free to fork and use without restriction, commercially or privately, but please do cite.
-Copyright Josh Veitch-Michaelis 2017.
+Copyright Josh Veitch-Michaelis 2017 - present.